Revenue Streams: Definition, Types, and Examples

 5. Ancillary Revenue

-Examples of Ancillary Revenue:
+Here are the examples of Ancillary Revenue:

 6. Freemium Model

-Examples of Freemium Model:
+Here are the examples of the Freemium Model:

 7. Usage-Based Pricing Model (Metered Service)